Smoothe da Hustler: Repossession: SMG

 In 2002, Smoothe Da Hustler ended his record deals to create SMG Records in order to retain full authority over his music.
-SMG Records’ debut album, Repossession: SMG was a no-holes-barred performance by label-mates Ice-T, Trigger Tha Gambler, Marc Live (Analog Brothers), and Deuce Fever.
+SMG Records’ debut album, Repossession: SMG was a no-holds-barred performance by label-mates Ice-T, Trigga tha Gambler, Marc Live (Analog Brothers), and Deuce Fever.
 Due to high demand, Repossession: SMG turned into a U.S. tour.
 The tour was recorded for the follow-up live performance DVD, released in conjunction with Penalty Recordings.

 Violenttimes Day

-On Valentine's Day 2008, Smoothe Da Hustler released a highly anticipated solo album Violenttimes Day, which included only two featured artists- Trigger Tha Gambler and DV Alias Kryst- his long-time writing and recording partners.
+On Valentine's Day 2008, Smoothe Da Hustler released a highly anticipated solo album Violenttimes Day, which included only two featured artists- Trigga tha Gambler and DV Alias Kryst- his long-time writing and recording partners.
 The 16-track album was received enthusiastically by fans worldwide, leading him to release the follow-up album, Violenttimes Day 2, with SMG Records on Valentine's Day 2012.
 Due to high-demand, physical copies of the album are no longer available, but Violenttimes Day 2 will be re-released digitally in 2016 with additional tracks not featured on the original pressing.